hmnshudhmn24/realtime-data-quality-dashboard-pd/README.md

 - `app/main.py` – Main Streamlit + Watchdog app
 - `watch_folder/` – Folder being watched for new files
 - `README.md` – Project documentation

----

-⚡ Built with Pandas, Streamlit, Watchdog, and a bit of Email Magic ✉️